I'm a Linux systems engineer by trade and by passion. Mostly passion.

 I no longer use Facebook at all and I use Twitter in a read-only fashion.
 I do like social media, I just don't like being the product or a target.
 Therefore, I use the decentralized Fediverse for my social media.

-You can follow me on the Mastodon Fediverse at email@example.com
+You can follow me on the Mastodon Fediverse at @email@example.com

-If you know me in real life, find me on Diaspora at firstname.lastname@example.org
+If you know me in real life, find me on Diaspora at firstname.lastname@example.org although I rarely check that.
+I can't figure out why Diaspora hasn't caught on, but it just hasn't.

 I have a Pixedlfed account here.
 Pixelfed is a FOSS Federated (ie – better) version of Instagram.
 I mostly post tech and travel pics.
 Some of it is public but if you know me, feel free to ping me there for a follow.